PennLINC/affective-instability/README.md

-# paper-template
+# affective-instability

-A template repository for scientific projects.
+Curation and analysis code for the Affective Instability (PAFIN) dataset.

 ## File organization on CUBIC